"How'd you get here so fast, Anime-san?"

 - The Eyeshield 21 anime has a lot more wacky hijinks between games because of this.

-- The first part of the Fist of the North Star TV series had many drastic changes to the order of events as a way of preventing it from getting ahead of the original manga.
-Kenshiro's battle with Shin was pushed back to the end of the first part, numerous one-shot villains were introduced, and several other villains from the manga, namely the Godland Colonel and Jackal, were shown to be working for Shin.
+- The first season of the Fist of the North Star TV series had many drastic changes to the order of events as a way of preventing it from getting ahead of the original manga (which was in the middle of the Cassandra arc when the anime began airing).
+Kenshiro's battle with Shin was pushed back to the end of the season, numerous one-shot villains were introduced, and several other villains from the manga, namely the Godland Colonel and Jackal, were shown to be agents of Shin instead of acting on their own accord.
 The subsequent parts also featured filler, but generally kept the main storyline going in the same order.

 - Gantz is an odd example.
 The manga and anime were created at about the same time.
 The animators, knowing they would eventually get ahead of the manga, decided from the beginning that it would only follow the manga through a few arcs.
-The anime ended with an arc that was nowhere in the manga.
+The anime ended with an arc that was nowhere in the manga, but had been planned since the first episode of the anime.

 - The anime version of Great Teacher Onizuka followed the manga for the most part right up the trip to Okinawa.